Once a month, we highlight our favorite free quilt and sewing patterns around the web!

 I broke my own rule with these 20.
 I’d been keeping my fabric selection for each color way to 10 different fabrics, so that the blocks would coordinate.
 For the blues, I used 14 different fabrics.
 My reasoning was that the two blue rows of blocks will be the center of the quilt, so I wanted them to have a little more variety than the other rows.
 It was hard working with that many fabrics.
 I definitely was gravitating toward certain fabrics, and at the end had to make sure I was choosing the fabrics that I’d only cut into a few times.
 I think it makes for some disparate blocks–they stick out like a sore thumb to me and I’d like to redo some, but I think I’ll keep them for now and push forward.
 Once all 100 blocks are laying side by side, I don’t think I’ll be able to tell which blocks I wasn’t in love with.

 My last 40 blocks blocks will be my favorite color–green!
 I’ll have 20 light green blocks and 20 dark green.
 Even though green is one of my favorite colors, I don’t have very many green fabrics.
 I’ve been slowly collecting the last few months, but don’t think I have enough to choose from yet.
 The hardest part of these blocks might be buying fabric!
 Follow our blog to watch my progress!
 And follow us on Instagram at @allpeoplequilt to see weekly pics of the blocks I’m making.

 Buy Tula’s book here and play along with us!

 Every month, we highlight a trend in quilting and show you how you can add this hip style to your projects!

-And now that you have the inspiration, browse our collection of free quilt patterns that feature sparkle!
+And now that you have the inspiration, browse our collection of free embroidery patterns.
 See them here.